What time is the Styrian Grand Prix? Start time, qualifying, TV coverage and race guide - TheNewsTrace

 Why is it known as the Styrian Grand Prix?

-Similar race, completely different day, proper?
-There gained’t be any distinction between final weekend’s Grand Prix in comparison with this one, apart from the identify – and maybe the outcomes!
+Similar race, totally different day, proper?
+There received’t be any distinction between final weekend’s Grand Prix in comparison with this one, apart from the identify – and maybe the outcomes!

-To be able to differentiate between the two Grands Prix going down in Spielberg, Austria, organisers introduced that the first race would keep its identify as the Austrian Grand Prix and the second would change into the Styrian Grand Prix.
+In an effort to differentiate between the two Grands Prix happening in Spielberg, Austria, organisers introduced that the first race would preserve its identify as the Austrian Grand Prix and the second would change into the Styrian Grand Prix.

 Styria is the state of Austria that the race is being held in.
 It’s a area in the south east of the nation, with Graz – the second largest metropolis in the nation after Vienna – as its capital.

-Between 2008 and 2012, F1 labelled the Grand Prix in Valencia as the European Grand Prix to distinguish it from the Spanish Grand Prix going down in Barcelona.
-Nevertheless, back-to-back races at the similar circuit haven’t been encountered earlier than.
+Between 2008 and 2012, F1 labelled the Grand Prix in Valencia as the European Grand Prix to distinguish it from the Spanish Grand Prix happening in Barcelona.
+Nonetheless, back-to-back races at the identical circuit haven’t been encountered earlier than.

+In The Pit Lane with David Croft – Unique Styrian Grand Prix preview

-For the full breakdown of F1 races arising take a look at our F1 2020 calendar guide.
+For the full breakdown of F1 races developing try our F1 2020 calendar guide.

-For those who’re searching for one thing else to observe take a look at our TV guide.
+In case you’re on the lookout for one thing else to observe try our TV guide.

 Add Comment